cilium/cilium/api/v1/flow/README.md

 <a name="flow-EventTypeFilter"></a>

 ### EventTypeFilter
-EventTypeFilter is a filter describing a particular event type
+EventTypeFilter is a filter describing a particular event type.

 | Field | Type | Label | Description |